siapy/siapy-lib/README.md

 __SiaPy__ is a versatile Python library designed for processing and analyzing spectral images.
 It is particularly useful for scientific and academic purposes, but it also serves well for quick prototyping.

-Built on top of the well-known [spectral](https://github.com/spectralpython/spectral) library, SiaPy extends its capabilities with additional features and functionalities.

 ### Key Features

 - __Image Processing__: Easily read, display, and manipulate spectral image data.